A refinement of Betti numbers in the presence of a continuous function. ( I ): Preliminary definitions

 The reader should be aware of the following rather obvious facts. \begin{obs} \ \begin{enumerate} \item If $f$ is weakly tame map then $f^{-1}([a,b])$ is a compact ANR and has the homotopy type of a finite simplicial complex (cf \cite{Mi}) and therefore finite dimensional homology w.r. to any field $\kappa.$ \item If $X$ is a locally finite simplicial complex and $f$ is a simplicial map then $f$ is weakly tame with the set of critical values discrete.
 Critical values are among the values of $f$ on vertices.
-If in addition $X$ is compact then $f$ is tame. \item If $X$ is homeomorphic to a compact simplicial complex or to a compact topological manifold the set of tame maps is dense in the set of all continuous maps with the $C_0-$ topology (= compact open topology).
+If in addition $X$ is compact then $f$ is tame. \item If $X$ is homeomorphic to a finite simplicial complex then the set of tame maps is dense in the set of all continuous maps with the $C_0-$ topology (= compact open topology).
 The same remains true if $X$ is a compact Hilbert cube manifold defined in the next section.
 In particular all these spaces are good ANR's. \end{enumerate} \end{obs}

 For the needs of this paper weaker than usual concepts of regular or critical values and tameness, relative to homology with coefficients in the field $\kappa$ suffice.
 They are introduced in section 3.